MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Walking/README.md

 ### Example: User Interface

 ```
-Enter the distance walked each week:
+Enter the number of miles walked each week:

 Week 1: 12.3
 Week 2: 9.7